hadrienj/hadrienj.github.io/_posts/2020-08-03-Essential-Math-for-Data-Science-Update.md

 twitterImg: "Essential-Math-for-Data-Science-Update/output_ch06_139_0"
 ---

-I'm glad to announce a few updates concerning my book "Essential Math for Data Science":
+I'm glad to announce a few updates concerning my book "Essential Math for Data Science".

+{% include mailchimp.html %}

 - First, I changed the structure of the book: a first chapter on basic algebra has been removed.
 Part of old chapter 02 has been merged in the linear algebra part.